Stress hair loss is one of the many physical symptoms of stress.

 Sometimes people who are stressed out engage in manic behaviors, like pulling out their own hair or eyebrows.
 This is a disorder called Trichotillomania.
-The root cause of this order is mental and many people develop this condition as a result of depression, abuse, and other trauma.
+The root cause of this disorder is mental and many people develop this condition as a result of depression, abuse, and other trauma.

-However during periods of intense stress a person who has never exhibited the symptoms of this disorder before can suddenly start pulling out their own hair.
-Usually in that case when the amount of stress that the person is facing is lessened the behaviors go away and the hair grows back.
+However, during periods of intense stress a person who has never exhibited the symptoms of this disorder before can suddenly start pulling out their own hair.
+Usually in that case when the amount of stress that the person is facing is lessened, the behaviors go away and the hair grows back.

-But sometimes people who develop Trichotillomania as a result of stress will continue to pull their out after the stress stops.
+But sometimes people who develop Trichotillomania as a result of stress will continue to pull their hair out after the stress stops.
 If you or someone you know are in that situation, rest assured you can stop it.
 See this article on habit change.

 It can be terrifying to see your hair start falling out in clumps.
-That only increases the amount of stress that you are dealing with which increases the symptoms and speeds up the stress hair loss.
+That only increases the amount of stress that you are dealing with, which increases the symptoms and speeds up the stress hair loss.
 A vicious cycle.

 So if you are noticing that your hair is thinning or if you are noticing more hair falling out in the shower there are ways to fight it.
 The most important thing you can do to fight stress related hair loss is manage stress effectively.

 If you are stressed out, you are probably craving high fat and sugary foods as a way to comfort yourself.
 You also are probably drinking more caffeine to compensate for poor sleep.
 But the worst thing you can do when you are already stressed out is add a bad diet to the mix.